Configuring a Customer-Managed Disaster Recovery Solution for Visual Builder

 If you have a live VB application that is deployed on an active instance, and a failover necessitates switching to the standby instance, your application will continue to execute with the understanding that both Identity Cloud Service (IDCS) and the Bring Your Own Database (BYODB) Autonomous Transaction Processing (ATP) instances are functional after the failover.

-High Availability Disaster Recovery Architecture Using ATP
+High Availability Disaster Recovery Architecture Using ATP Cross-Region Data Guard

-This solution utilizes Visual Builder’s BYODB feature for the database configuration to simplify sharing your application data between the primary and standby instances and using a vanity or custom domain name for both the instances to support DNS switching in a failover scenario.
+This solution utilizes Visual Builder’s BYODB feature for the database configuration to simplify sharing your application data between the primary and standby instances and using a custom domain name for both the instances to support DNS switching in a failover scenario.

 You need to create and manage your own ATP database instance.
-You’re also responsible for managing any additional database-specific DR setup with the ATP service.
+You’re also responsible for managing any additional database-specific DR setup with the ATP database.
 See Using a Standby Database with Autonomous Database.
 The primary and standby service instances both need to be updated to use the ATP database in a BYODB configuration.
 Once that is done, VB DevOps must make the standby instance setup point to the same schema setup in the BYODB configuration for the primary instance.

 About the Solution: How It Works and Any Limitations